retroenv/nesgo/README.md

 instructions, this allows to have full control over the outputted binary code.
 The compiler generates an .asm file that can be inspected.

-goNES is in an early state of development and needs more work before it can be used to build a larger project for NES!
+**goNES is in an early stage of development and needs more work before it can be used to build a larger project for NES!**

 ## Installation